-Describe any specific restrictions on the disclosure of PII to other recipients.
+33 Describe any specific restrictions on the disclosure of PII to other recipients.

-A wide variety of laws contain disclosure restrictions targeted to specific forms of personally identifiable information (PII).
-For example, HIPAA and GLB impose limitations on certain disclosures, such as requirements for consent and for contracts with certain types of recipients.
-The CCPA provides rights to consumers with respect to a business's ability to sell their personal information to certain types of third parties.
+A wide variety of laws contain disclosure restrictions targeted to specific forms of PII.
+For example, HIPAA and the GLB impose limitations on certain disclosures, such as requirements for consent and contracts with certain types of recipients.
+The CCPA provides rights to consumers concerning a business's ability to sell their personal information to certain types of third parties.